0X-JonMichaelGalindo/LimnJS/README.md

 Note:

-In other languages, if a function requires a `<PhysicsPoint>` type, than somewhere you will have a statement like `<PhysicsPoint> myPoint = new PhysicsPoint( 0,0,0 )` or something similar.
+In other languages, if a function requires a `<PhysicsPoint>` type, then somewhere you will have a statement like `<PhysicsPoint> myPoint = new PhysicsPoint( 0,0,0 )` or something similar.

 In LimnJS, objects are just objects.
-We test each object to see if it fits an outline
+We test each object to see if it fits an outline.

-A `"PhysicsPoint*":{x:number,y:number,z:number}` will fit any object with x, y, and z paired to numbers.
+A `"PhysicsPoint*":{x:number,y:number,z:number}` will fit any object with x, y, and z attributes set to numbers.

 Also note: